yogi0808/ChatFlow/README.md

 ├── utils/              # Utility and helper functions ├── firebase.js         # Firebase initialization and config
 ├── App.js              # Main entry point of the app
-└── .env                # store your Firebase configuration
+└── .env                # store your environment variable
 ```